alastairtooth/Magic-8-Ball/README.md

 # Magic-8-Ball
 8-Ball app emulating the use of a Magic 8 Ball for decision making.

-App part of AppBrewery Dev Bootcamp Course.
+This app was built as part of 'iOS & Swift - The complete iOS App Development Bootcamp' by Dr Angela Yu

 # What I Learned
 - Randomisation